Nothing is perfect: but it never stops us striving to be, and do better.

 In a world ruled and operated by tangible information - Humanity fails to understand the data they release into the world on a daily basis until its too late.

 This blog exists to collate technical and non-technical sources of information, theories, and ideas around information security and its application to businesses and technology in the real world.

-I started my professional life volunteering inside a local non-profit which had been exploited by external IT providers, fleeced by so called experts, and left in the lurch of service level agreements.
+I started my professional life volunteering inside a local non-profit which had been exploited by external IT providers, fleeced by so-called experts, and left in the lurch of service level agreements.
 Witness to these horrors organisations were put through, it became my personal mission to provide first-class, honest and ethical solutions to information problems.
-Over the last decade i've moved from volunteering 3500 hours of my personal time within a non-profit to supporting and developing over 75 organisations across the UK in a range of sectors from Charitable to Public sector.
+Over the last decade, i have moved from volunteering 3500 hours of my personal time within a non-profit to supporting and developing over 75 organisations across the UK in a range of sectors from Charitable to Public sector.

 I currently hold vendor certifications from Meraki, Watchguard, GFI, VASCO and AWS which I gained during the same time frame, my current personal development goals revolve around gaining the OSCP, CCNA and MCSA certifications.